Pavel-Durov/WHQ/README.md

-I've created this repository, so I could keep track of my steps as I dive in to Windows process diagnostic libraries.

-This Project uses various technologies for extracting handles data from a given context.
+This Project uses various technologies for extracting handles data from a given context (.Net applications).
 It uses ClrMd, WCT, MiniDump and other Windows APIs at its core.

-You can use this project with live Process and with generated Dump file.
+There is two possible sources : live process, dump file

 For live process you'll need to pass the PID as the Command-Line parameter by this convention: